Aaron Dessner: Boston Calling Music Festival

 Boston Calling is a music festival co-curated by Dessner.
 Debuting in May 2013, Boston Calling previously took place twice a year, May and September, at City Hall Plaza.
 Boston Calling moved to the Harvard Athletic Complex in Allston in May 2017 and transitioned to one festival per year.
-The festival included a film component curated by Natalie Portman.
-Performers of past Boston Callings have included Sia, the National, Beck, My Morning Jacket, Of Monsters and Men, Fun., Kendrick Lamar, Passion Pit, Vampire Weekend, Modest Mouse, Airborne Toxic Event, and Disclosure.

-Crossing Brooklyn Ferry

-Crossing Brooklyn Ferry is a music festival curated by Aaron and Bryce Dessner.
-The festival showcases bands, composers, singer-songwriters and filmmakers from all corners of the New York music scene.
-The inaugural festival took place May 3–5, 2012 at the Brooklyn Academy of Music and included performances by the Walkmen, St. Vincent, Beirut, the Antlers, yMusic and Jherek Bischoff, as well as newly commissioned films by Jonas Mekas, Joseph Gordon-Levitt and Tunde Adebimpe, among others.
-2013's event took place April 25–27 at BAM and included performances by the Roots, Solange, TV on the Radio, Phosphorescent and the Brooklyn Youth Chorus.
-The event also featured a curated program of film shorts and a visual art installation by Andrew Ondrejcak.

 Record labels

 Dessner co-founded the record label 37d03d (read: PEOPLE upside down) with Justin Vernon and Bryce Dessner.
-They have released albums by Big Red Machine, Bonny Light Horseman, Eve Owen, Mina Tindle, and more.

 Alongside Alec Hanley Bemis and Bryce Dessner, Dessner founded Brassland Records, a label that has released albums from the National, This Is the Kit, Clogs, Doveman and Nico Muhly.

 Musical equipment

 Dessner often plays a 1965 Gibson Firebird purchased on eBay and refurbished.
 During the Sleep Well Beast recording sessions, he used the Firebird as well as a 1972 Fender Telecaster.
 During live shows, Dessner usually plays the Firebird and a 1963 Fender Jazzmaster.

 For the Sleep Well Beast sessions, amplifiers used include a 1959 Fender Champ, a 1960s Fender Princeton, a 1970s Music Man, an Ampeg Gemini, and a Fender Bassman.